Get that low end tight and get it right.

 Tip Eight: Walk around the room when mixing.
 Millions are spent to manage low frequencies in professional control rooms.
 If you are working at home, make sure to listen to your mix from multiple locations, as your control room is probably radically uneven in low-frequency response.

-Tip Nine: Make a reference disc and compare to it while mixing.
-Burn a mixed CD of professional recordings you know and love, then compare to these references to see if your low end is thin or too big.
-You can also use this disc to help learn new speaker systems.
-Listen to this reference disc in your car and on headphones, as this will better educate your ears to interpret your own mixes.
+Tip Nine: Make a reference playlist and compare to it while mixing.
+Burn a mixed CD or assemble a playlist for your smartphone of professional recordings you know and love, then compare to these references to see if your low end is thin or too big.
+You can also use this playlist to help learn new speaker systems.
+Listen to these reference tracks in your car and on headphones, as this will better educate your ears to interpret your own mixes.